Kay9Man/Neural_Networks_R/README.md

       - L2 regularization implemented
       - Variable Iterations (epochs) (No threshold setting for Loss function to end training interation)
       - Re-implementation of https://www.kaggle.com/russwill/build-your-own-neural-network-in-r ( this implementation uses hard coded hidden layer)
+      - Pre-requistes:
+       * R + RStudio (or any IDE supporting R)
+       * qqplot, caret ( both available through CRAN ) for plotting outputs, decision boundaries
+       * No libraries needed for running the training/prediction algorithms using the implemented Neural Net